zjeffer/spacex-twitter-bot/README.md

 * express
 * dotenv

-I run this on a Raspberry Pi 3 Model B+
+I run this on a Raspberry Pi 4